Ensenada Mexico Cactus Valley Baja California

 At around 125 years old, Hussong's is one of the oldest bars in Baja California, and even has a sister outpost in Las Vegas.
 Like many during the late 1800s, original owner Johann (John) Hussong arrived in Ensenada in search of gold.
 A series of events put John in the position of running a bar just temporarily.
 Long story short, it still stands today.

-Hussong's is also the (likely) birthplace of the much-loved and consumed margarita.
+Hussong's is also likely the birthplace of the much-loved and consumed margarita.
 Legend has it that barkeep Don Carlos Orozco mixed equal parts tequila, damiana and lime and served it over ice in a now-iconic salt-rimmed glass to none other than Margarita Henkel, the daughter of the German ambassador to Mexico.
-Take yourself down to the cantina, avoiding the strutting pigeons as your feet crunch across the peanut shell-covered floor, and enjoy the live music (as well as a two-for-one drink if your timing is lucky).

 5. See The Local Geyser Of Ensenada

-One of the most enchanting Ensenada day trips takes you 17 miles south of Ensenada to La Bufadora (The Blowhole) at the Punta Banda peninsula.
-Get your phones ready to catch the world's second-largest marine geyser shoot water over 60 feet in the air!
 Nature lovers of all ages get a thrill out of seeing this force of nature at work when ocean waves crash into a partially submerged sea cavern that causes air and water pressure to build.
-The explosive exit that launches water stories into the air is fun for all — family travel tip; remember your raincoats!
+The explosive exit that launches water stories into the air is fun for all.
+Here’s a family travel tip: Remember your raincoats!

 6. Sample The Grapes Amongst The Cacti

-There are only three fully paved roads on The Wine Route.
-With its 120 wineries, this makes your wine exploration accessible via dusty, snaking roads.
-Forty minutes outside of town lies the Valle de Guadalupe, a premium wine region not far south of the U.S. border, which you should add to your list of day trip ideas in Ensenada.
 Head to Bodega Santo Tomas to sample impressive, bold reds.
 A fan favorite is the Ensamble from Paralelo vineyards: an inky-black and complex blend of barbera, cabernet sauvignon, merlot, petite sirah and zinfandel.
-Also popular is Vena Cava, with its food truck permanently parked outside, the much larger Monte Xanic, with its onsite restaurant, and the charming artisanal Vinicola Tres Mujeres.
-With its all-female team of winemakers, this winery experience, which includes a tour of a wine cave, has been described as intimate and magical.
-As far as Mexico day trips go, visiting Ensenada for a quick getaway is one that tops the list of travel vacation ideas.
+Also popular is Vena Cava (with its food truck permanently parked outside), the much larger Monte Xanic (with an onsite restaurant) and the charming artisanal Vinicola Tres Mujeres.
+Featuring an all-female team of winemakers, this winery experience (including a tour of a wine cave) has been described as intimate and magical.

+Explore the best cruises with Royal Caribbean.
 Experience the magic of this Mexican region for yourself on a cruise vacation to Ensenada.

 RELATED ARTICLES